 1) Drive with confidence.
 Be decisive.
 I’m not saying propel yourself into traffic without making sure it’s safe.
 Just be aware that Italian drivers assume hesitation means you are not going.
 They will go around you, which makes it even more difficult to eventually insert yourself into traffic.
 I know driving confidently is easier said than done; how many of us who have been driving for years can become confident drivers overnight?
 My usual recommendation to anyone who is not already a confident or a somewhat aggressive and safe driver is to avoid driving in Italy.

-2) The left lane of the highway (autostrada) is only for passing.
+2) Remember that the left lane of the highway (autostrada) is only for passing.
 If you need to pass the car in front of you, by all means, move into the left lane.
 Then, once you’ve passed, move back over to the right immediately.
 Never, ever pass on the right: it’s dangerous because many Italian drivers don’t shoulder check when changing lanes to the right.
 They know that any car in a lane to their right is by default moving more slowly than they are, so there’s no need to look back and check for approaching cars.

-3) Unlike in other parts of the world, where stop signs mean drivers should come to a complete stop, stop signs in Italy mean: make sure the coast is clear before proceeding.
+3) Unlike in other parts of the world, where stop signs mean drivers should come to a complete stop, stop signs in Italy mean make sure the coast is clear before proceeding.
 There may be no need to stop, or even slow down.
 And if you do stop when it’s not necessary, you may get rear-ended.
 So slow down enough to make sure it’s safe to go, then proceed.
 Note: this applies only to stop signs, not to red traffic lights – at those you must stop and wait until the light turns green.

 4) Adopt the habit of folding in your side mirrors when you park on the street, so that they’re still there when you return to your car.